-Columbus, Christopher (1451–1506) An Italian sailor and explorer.
-In 1492 Columbus sailed to America while searching for a sea route to Asia.
+Columbus, Christopher (1451–1506) A Genoese sailor and explorer.
+In 1492 Columbus sailed to America in the service of Spain while searching for a sea route to Asia.
 Before this, Europeans had been unaware of the American continent.

 Colony An area controlled by another country in a different part of the world.

 Conquistadors The Spanish invaders, or conquerors, of the Americas.
 Two famous conquistadors were Hernán Cortés (1485–1547), who conquered the Aztec Empire, and Francisco Pizarro (c.1471–1541), who defeated the Inca Empire.